Command & Control

 Scaling also gives you the ability to create sources that have non-standard aspect ratios.
 A resolution of 1920x2160 will create a Web Browser source perfect for a Twitter feed, for example.

-The second difference you will find in C&C Sources is a check box for
+The second difference you will find in C&C sources is a check box for the Persistent session.

-Once you have created a few sources, click them to "launch" them to the bottom bar.
+Once you have created the sources, click on them to launch them from the taskbar.

 You can either single-click to launch, or click-and-drag Sources on to the canvas.